temporal-sa/temporal-money-transfer-java/README.md

 ```
 ## Require Human-In-Loop Approval
-wait for approval signal # see 'Send approval signal' code above
+wait for approval signal # see 'Send approval signal' code above.
+Workflow will fail after 30s if not approved

 ## Bug in Workflow (recoverable failure)
 comment out exception in workflow code (`AccountTransferWorkflowImpl.java`) and restart worker to fix